stackbit-projects/potabox-4928b/index.md

         content: >-
           Absolutely love this application.
 Totally worth it.
 It was exactly what I was looking for.
 Would recommend this application for anyone.
-      - author: Jonquil Von Haggerston
+      - author: La boutique de Blois Chambord
         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo
         content: >-